carbon-language/carbon-lang/llvm/docs/CMake.rst

   ``-DLLVM_ENABLE_DOXYGEN_QT_HELP=ON``; otherwise this has no effect.

+**LLVM_DOXYGEN_SVG**:BOOL
+  Uses .svg files instead of .png files for graphs in the Doxygen output.
+  Defaults to OFF.

 **LLVM_ENABLE_SPHINX**:BOOL
   If enabled CMake will search for the ``sphinx-build`` executable and will make the ``SPHINX_OUTPUT_HTML`` and ``SPHINX_OUTPUT_MAN`` CMake options available.